 To become a docent you must be an adult Zoo member, successfully complete the docent training course, have good communication skills and commit to 90 weekday hours or 60 weekend hours per year.

-Applications for the docent training program are welcome on an ongoing basis for classes that begin in the fall.
-The next class will be held on Wednesdays from 9 a.m. - 3 p.m. beginning in the fall of 2013.
-Applications are being accepted for the next training class.
+Applications for the docent training program are welcome from May 1 – September 18 for classes that begin in the fall.
+The next class will be held on Saturdays from 9 a.m. - 3 p.m. beginning in the fall of 2016.

 Email email@example.com or call 215-243-5200 for more information.